mogenz/GameHub/README.md

 Welcome to the Game Hub, the ultimate destination for classic game enthusiasts!
 Here, you can enjoy a growing collection of games, starting with Plinko, Mines, and more to come.

-_I will add new features when i want and will probably end up making this some sort of CV website or sumtn..._
+_I will add new features when i want and will probably end up making this some sort of CV website or sumtn.
+This readme is made by chatgpt :)

 ## 🚀 Getting Started